equipez/infnan/README.md

 that worked correctly.
 In other words, I do not know why my implementation works but other implementations may not.
 The story may change when compilers are changed/updated.

-The good news is, I have tested the functions on ten compilers with the most aggressive optimization flags that I can figure out, and they all succeeded.
+The good news is, I have tested the functions on ten compilers on Ubuntu 20.04 (for `gfortran`, `macOS` and `windows` as well) with the most aggressive optimization flags that I can figure out, and they all succeeded.
 In particular, the functions work well with `gfortran -Ofast` with `gfortran` 9.3.0 and 10.3.0 on Ubuntu 20.04, but those based on `ieee_arithmetic` fail.
 Such a test can be done by